-We are required by law to: make sure that medical information that identifies you is kept private; give you this Notice of our legal duties and privacy practices with respect to medical information about you; and follow the terms of the Notice that is currently in effect.
+We are required by law to abide by the terms of this Notice to: (1) make sure that medical information that identifies you is kept private; (2) give you this Notice of our legal duties and privacy practices with respect to medical information about you; and (3) follow the terms of the notice that is currently in effect.

-We may use and disclose your medical information in order to pay for your medical benefits.
-These activities may include making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you to determine medical necessity, and undertaking utilization review or case management activities with respect to your claims.
+We may use and disclose your medical information to pay for your medical benefits.
+These activities may include determining eligibility or coverage for insurance benefits, reviewing services provided to you to determine medical necessity, and undertaking utilization review or case management activities with respect to your claims.
 For example, we may use and disclose your medical information to pay your claims or process your premium payments.

 We may use or disclose medical information about you for our insurance operations.
 These uses and disclosures are necessary to run the insurance company and make sure that our insureds receive quality service.
 Here are some examples of the ways that we use your medical information for our health care operations: creation, renewal, replacement or maintenance of your insurance contract; placing an insurance contract for reinsurance of our insurance risks; claims adjudication; disclosures to medical consultants to determine the medical necessity of treatment recommended by your physician; policy administration, underwriting and premium rating; eligibility determinations; detection and investigation of fraud and other unlawful conduct; recovery of overpayments; conduct of grievances and appeals programs; and disclosures to PPO networks for purposes of repricing claims.

 We may use or disclose your medical information as necessary to provide you with information about other health-related products or services that are included in your insurance benefits, including communications about replacement of, or enhancements to, an insurance contract.
 For example, your name and address may be used to send you a newsletter about our organization and your insurance benefits.
-You may contact our Privacy Office to opt-out of receiving such materials.
+You may opt-out of receiving such materials.
 We will not disclose your medical information to third parties for marketing purposes without your written authorization.

 We will disclose medical information about you when required to do so by federal, state or local law.
 We must also share your medical information with the Secretary of the Department of Health and Human Services to investigate or determine our compliance with federal privacy laws.

 We may use and disclose medical information about you when necessary to prevent a serious threat to your health and safety or to the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

 We may disclose protected health information to a health oversight agency for activities authorized by law, such as audits, investigations and inspections.
 Health oversight agencies include government agencies that oversee health plan administration, state insurance regulatory authorities and certain other government regulatory programs.

 We may disclose medical information about you for public health activities.
 These activities may include (1) the prevention or control of disease, injury or disability and (2) notifying people of recalls of products they may be using.

 If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
-We may also disclose medical information about you in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.LAW ENFORCEMENT
+We may also disclose medical information about you in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.

 We may release medical information if asked to do so by a law enforcement official: (1) in response to a court order, subpoena, warrant, summons or similar process; (2) to identify or locate a suspect, fugitive, material witness or missing person; (3) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement; (4) about a death we believe may be the result of criminal conduct; or (5) in emergency circumstances to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.